-GIS: See Geographic Information System.
+GIS: See geographic information system.

-Grade Crossing: The intersection of a railroad and a highway at the same elevation (grade); an intersection of two or more highways; an intersection of two railroads.
+Grade crossing: The intersection of a railroad and a highway at the same elevation (grade); an intersection of two or more highways; an intersection of two railroads.

-Grade, Gradient: Slope changes in elevation, defined in percentage, as feet of rise in 100 feet.
+Grade, gradient: Slope changes in elevation, defined in percentage, as feet of rise in 100 feet of run along a single horizontal line.

-Grade-Separated: At different elevations; on separate levels.
+Grade-separated: At different elevations; on separate levels.

-Greenhouse Gases: A class of air pollutants believed to contribute to the greenhouse global warming effect, including nitrogen oxides (NOx), hydrocarbons (HC), and carbon dioxide (CO2).
+Greenhouse gases: A class of air pollutants believed to contribute to the greenhouse global warming effect, including nitrogen oxides (NOx), hydrocarbons (HC), and carbon dioxide (CO2).